 GIFs are everywhere nowadays, and people love them because they help accurately convey ideas, messages, thoughts, and feelings in a snackable (and often laughable) way.
-On Instagram, you can upload a GIF just like you would a video (as long as it's less than 60 seconds long).
+On Instagram, you can upload a GIF just like a video (as long as it's less than 60 seconds long).

 And one from Starbucks.

-13) Contests and giveaways.
+13. Contests and Giveaways

-Trying to support the launch of a new product?
+Are you trying to support the launch of a new product?
 Contests are one of the best ways to expand your reach and engage your community on Instagram.
-The network doesn't make it easy to capture leads and information from your followers, but a contest or giveaway is one way to do it.
+A study by Tailwind found that hosting an Instagram contest or giveaway can help you grow your followers 70% faster over three months than not holding a contest.

 Just be sure to call your followers to take action by using the space in your caption to explain the contest and even guide them to a link in your bio.

 There are many, many different types of contests you can post on Instagram.
 Here are a few ideas, starting with the one below from Social Print Studio.
 Their call-to-action asks for comments on the post, from which they'll choose winners.

 If you want to encourage your followers to share the post with others, sometimes all you've got to do is ask.
-In the caption, include a call-to-action asking people to tag their friends, and give them a prompt to do so.
+In the caption, include a call-to-action asking people to tag their friends and give them a prompt to do so.